logzio/logz-docs/_source/user-guide/faqs/faqs-for-log-management.md

 # Integrating with your service or application

-## Q: Can we integrate with {the name of your service or application}
+## Q: Can we integrate with a specific service or application?

 ## TL;DR - The short version